 What are HSBC really good at?

-We think HSBC is a market leader with their Market Linked Loan.
-This is a foreign currency loan that can be used by foreign investors or Australians who have an income in another currency.
+HSBC was a market leader with their Market Linked Loan.
+This was a foreign currency loan that was used by foreign investors or Australians who have an income in another currency.

 Compare HSBC to other lenders